Skip to main content

 Advanced Protocols Using Peptide Therapy

 Peptide therapies represent a more targeted approach to hormonal optimization.
 These are short chains of amino acids that act as precise signaling molecules, instructing the body to perform specific functions.
-In the context of metabolic syndrome, certain peptides are used to stimulate the body’s own production of (GH).
+In the context of metabolic syndrome, certain peptides are used to stimulate the body’s own production of growth hormone (GH).

 Growth Hormone Releasing Peptides